What is Rational Recovery®?

 one year of addiction treatment.

-that addiction is a treatable disease.
+that addiction is a treatable disease, there is no treatment for addiction.
 Even the federal

 government participates in the deceptive disease/treatment